 Projects

-Here you can view some of the many outstanding public arts projects that Artyface has worked on over the last 20 years.
-These include the latest London Overground Roundels project, made possible by a Waltham Forest Fellowship grant and in partnership with Arriva Trains and Trinity Buoy Wharf Trust.
-Projects have been divided into categories.…
+Here you can view some of the many outstanding public arts projects that Artyface has worked on over the years.
+These include the extensive London Overground Roundels project, made possible by a Waltham Forest Fellowship grant and in partnership with Arriva Trains and Trinity Buoy Wharf Trust.
+Projects have been divided into categories.
+Click on…

-Cara Williams, Victoria & Albert Museum (re: Our Lady of Victories Roman Catholic Primary School, Chelsea)
+Emily, Age 10 Year 6, Our Lady of Victories Roman Catholic Primary School, Chelsea